 What makes a competitive application to veterinary school?

 Admission to veterinary programs is very competitive and students should create a strategic plan well in advance.
 Below you will find typical categories of a competitive application.
 Please contact our advisors in the UNT Office of Health Professions to further explore each competitive characteristic and to create your pre-veterinary plan.

 The Graduate Record Examination, GRE, is the entrance exam that must be taken before applying to veterinary programs.
 The score range for the verbal and quantitative sections of the GRE is 130-170.
 The range for the writing section is 0-6.
 For more information about the GRE, please visit the official ETS website.

 Veterinary programs in the United States use two applications services to obtain your information:

 Texas A&M University Veterinary Medicine & Biomedical Sciences

 All schools outside of Texas

 Are there any scholarships available to pre-veterinary students?

-Unfortunately, there are no specific scholarships offered to pre-veterinary students.
-However, general scholarships are offered to students through each department and college across campus.
+Additionally, general scholarships are offered to students through each department and college across campus.
 Below you will find the scholarship webpage for the popular majors listed above:

 - Biology Major Scholarships